-I supervise and mentor health professionals across levels for research, and I am one of the founding members of the Newcastle Allied Health Development and Modelling of Interventions group to advance research methods.
+As an NIHR Academic Training Advocate I provide support for allied health, nursing and midwifery clinical academics regionally.
+I am one of the founding members of the Newcastle Allied Health Development and Modelling of Complex Interventions group to advance research methods, and I supervise and mentor health professionals across levels.

-- In 2015, 2 completed to a submission of NIHR PhD fellowship applications (both band 7)
+- In 2015, 1 completed with a submission of NIHR PhD fellowship applications (band 7)

-- In 2014, 1 completed to a successful NIHR PhD fellowship application (band 8a)
+- In 2014, 1 completed with a successful NIHR PhD fellowship application (band 8a)

-Professional internship placements: 1 on-going, 7 supervised to completion
+Internship placements: 1 on-going, 8 supervised to completion

 - HEE/NIHR ICA Internship, band 6 podiatrist (2016)